What’s Rochester Spoken Word all about, anyway?

 We hope you’ll join us as a reader or an audience member in the near future.
 To request a slot to read, please fill out the form on our home page.
 To purchase tickets to one of our events, check out our Events Calendar.

 What’s the Speak Easy format?

-Unless identified as a special event, a normal Speak Easy consists of nine to ten writers each reading a partial or completed piece of their own work.
+Unless identified as a special event, a normal Speak Easy consists of ten writers each reading a single partial or completed piece of their own work.
 Some events are themed, others open to any topic.
-Each writer is given up to 10 minutes to read a single piece.
+Most of the time, each writer is given up to 10 minutes to read their piece.
 There is an MC on hand to introduce the readers and to keep things moving along.
 The readers are broken into two sets with a 15-minute intermission between them.
 After all readers have read, we call them all back to the stage for a Q&A session where the MC and audience can ask questions of the readers and the readers can ask questions of everyone.
 Audience members are free to mingle with the writers at the beginning and end of the event and during intermission if they have specific questions.
-When possible, the readings are recorded for posterity, and a photographer is on hand to document the event.
+The readings are live-streamed, and a photographer is on hand to document the event.

 The audience is limited to around 25 people, exclusive of readers.
 Audience members are encouraged to arrive early and are provided seats at tables or at the bar.
 The bar serves it’s normal cocktail menu with additional limited beer and wine selections throughout the event.
 The actual program tends to run about two hours and fifteen minutes.
 The doors open a half hour before the scheduled showtime and the bar stays open a half hour after.